OctopusDeploy/blog/blog/2020-01/operations-runbooks/index.md

 Traditionally, runbooks document IT processes that keep your applications running smoothly and most teams have something like this.
 They're often in the form of word docs, wiki pages or service management systems.
 It's common for people to print them out and tick off the steps as they walk through them.

-Teams refer to runbooks for two main reasons:
+Teams use runbooks for two core reasons:

 1. Routine operations tasks like database administration and sevice maintenance.
 2. Emergencies and incidents like website failovers and unplanned infrastructure outages.

 Runbook automation is a way to improve on traditional runbooks documentation.
 Automating the steps to execute operations procedures and resolve emergencies.

-Runbooks and runbook automation brings a number of benefits.
+This combination of runbook docs and runbook automation brings a number of benefits.

 * Runbooks capture and share knowledge across teams and they are well suited to teams in a DevOps world.
 Developers, operations folks as well as on-call staff.
 Experts not required.
 * Runbook automation is fast and reduces human error.
 Runbooks are traditionally documented processes and while docs are good, automation is better.
 Scripts are testable, repeatable and they can be improved over time.
 * Reduced friction and incident resolution time.
 In emergency scenarios, runbook automation reduce the friction to resolving problems in a fast and efficient manner.